Joseph Stacher: Deportation proceedings

+Prosecution and departure

+Stacher might have remained in that anomalous position if the government had not initiated criminal proceedings against him for tax evasion.
+In 1964, Stacher pleaded guilty to concealing gambling income from the 1940s and 1950s and was sentenced to five years imprisonment.
+Rather than serve time, Stacher agreed to pay a fine and voluntarily depart the U.S., invoking Israel's Law of Return to gain entry as a Jewish immigrant in 1965 and avoid formal expulsion.

+Invoking that right to return was not automatic: Israel could deny citizenship to those it deemed a threat, as it later did in the case of Meyer Lansky.
+In order to improve his chances of acceptance Stacher enlisted the assistance of long-time friend Frank Sinatra, and of a prominent rabbi, Menahem Porush, then a deputy mayor of Jerusalem and Knesset member, by making a charitable contribution of $100,000.
+Rabbi Porush later claimed he did not know about Stacher's criminal background when he accepted the contribution--which ended up being invested in a hotel in Jerusalem instead.
+Stacher successfully sued to recover the money.

 While living in Israel he served as the primary source of Israeli journalists Dennis Eisenberg, Uri Dan, and Eli Landau for a biography of Meyer Lansky.
 Stacher continued living in Israel until his death.

 Death

-Stacher died, according to some reports in a Munich, West Germany, hotel room on February 28, 1977.
+Stacher died, according to some reports, in a Munich hotel room on February 28, 1977.
 His death was reported as a heart attack and his body shipped back to Israel.

 He was buried secretly and the nameplate of his grave was altered to hide his burial site.
 Only eight men were at the funeral, so the family had to ask a reporter and photographer to join the ceremony in order to attain a minyan.